Tom's Guide Verdict

-The Samsung Galaxy Note 20 Ultra is the pinnacle of Android phablets — and it should be for $1,299.
+The Samsung Galaxy Note 20 Ultra is nearly the pinnacle of Android phablets — and it should be for $1,299.
 It offers a best-in-class display, a better S Pen experience and a boatload of features for work and play.
-The cameras are stellar, fixing the focusing problem with the Galaxy S20 Ultra, and the powerful zoom and Xbox gameplay give the Note 20 Ultra a couple of advantages over the iPhone 12 Pro Max.
+The cameras are very good, fixing the focusing problem with the Galaxy S20 Ultra, and the powerful zoom and Xbox gameplay give the Note 20 Ultra a couple of advantages over the iPhone 12 Pro Max.

 The iPhone 12 Pro Max is the superior camera phone based on our testing, as it includes a bigger main sensor that lets in more light, a LiDAR sensor that speeds up autofocus and Dolby Vision video recording and editing.
 And the new iPhone boats a tougher Ceramic Shield display.
 But it lacks the Note 20 Ultra's 120Hz display and S Pen support.